Fidelity says conducting review of India fund business

-MUMBAI Fidelity Worldwide Investment said on Monday the company was conducting a "strategic review" of its asset management business in India.
+MUMBAI Fidelity Investments said on Monday the company was conducting a "strategic review" of its asset management business in India.

 "The review is underway and it is too preliminary to discuss any outcome," the company said in an emailed statement to Reuters.